Collector3/adafruit-feather-cases/README.md

 # Feather Cases

-Compact cases for (most of) Adafruit's Feather series These cases are compatible with the following Feather boards:
+Compact cases for (most of) Adafruit's Feather series

+Cases in feather-esp8266-esp32/ are compatible with the following Feather boards:

 Adafruit Feather HUZZAH with ESP8266 WiFi: https://www.adafruit.com/product/2821

 Adafruit HUZZAH32 – ESP32 Feather Board: https://www.adafruit.com/product/3405

+For other boards, the feather-0.7-rear-spacing/ cases might work (0.7" center-to-center spacing on rear pins), but rear pin spacing can often differ between Feather boards.
+Check the schematics on learn.adafruit.com for your board.

 ## Feather ESP8266